TravisChamness1994/COMP_232_LAB_5_SCANNER_TRANSITION_TABLE/README.md

 	* This is the string used to represent the token type, and will be what is printed as the token type in the output.
 	* The first token type listed is the type that will be assigned to invalid inputs, so it should be given a name like `INVALID_TOKEN`
 	* Escape sequences in token type names are not supported.
-* Line 4 is a list of the names of all states in the FSA.
+* Line 4 is a list of the names of all states in the FSM.
 	* Formatted the same as line 3, names separated by delimiters.
 	* These names will never be printed, so they don't need to be pretty.
 Mine are descriptions, but integer names would work fine here.
 	* Like token type names, state names do not support escape sequences.